bikram20/nim-deploy/cloud-service-providers/DigitalOcean/DOKS/README.md

 - Output token throughput (per sec): 39.35
 - Request throughput (per sec): 0.67

-> Note: The 70B model puts significant pressure on the infrastructure and should ideally run on a single 8x H100 node or multiple nodes connected via accelerated networking.
+> Note: The 70B model puts significant pressure on the infrastructure (check grafana dashboards for GPU and network stats) and should ideally run on a single 8x H100 node or multiple nodes connected via accelerated networking.